gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ## Records view

-The Records view displays all the records already imported in all of your collections on DAGI.
+The Records view displays **all the records already imported in all of your collections on DAGI**.
 The records are organised by default by order of creation.
 If you wish to order them differently, you can click on the *catalogNumber* or *scientificName* headers and order them in an ascending or descending order.

 The data displayed for each record is the taxonomy (*genus*, *family*, *order*, *class*, *phylum*).
-Additionally, the encoding state (*Encoding*) is shown, and by clicking on the icon of a given record, it opens a side-pane on the right-side of the page with all available terms in DAGI and the value informed for the record on both Imported and Encoded layers.
+Additionally, the encoding state (*Encoding*) is shown, and by clicking on the icon of a given record, it opens a side-pane on the right-side of the page on which you can find all available terms in DAGI and their respective value for the record on both Imported and Encoded layers.
 A hyperlink to the collection in which a given record has been imported is available (*Collection*), as well as a timestamp of the last change executed on the record (*Updated At*).

 ## Administration view